-OPEN CLOUD: LEARNING MATERIALS, RESOURCES & FINANCES: Access to diverse learning materials and resources is crucial for promoting inclusive science education.
-Policymakers need to ensure adequate funding to provide equal opportunities for all students, regardless of their socioeconomic background.
+OPEN CLOUD: LEARNING MATERIALS, RESOURCES & FINANCES: Access to diverse learning materials and resources is crucial for promoting ISE.
+Policymakers need to ensure adequate funding to provide equal opportunities for all students, regardless of their socioeconomic backgrounds.

-RESEARCH - CULTURAL COMPETENCE, TRANSPARENT MONITORING & ASESSMENT: Educators should work with diverse groups of students to understand and respect their cultures and be aware of how cultural factors may influence learning.
-Teacher training programs should incorporate components focusing on cultural competence, adapted to the specific contexts of the participants.
+RESEARCH - CULTURAL COMPETENCE, TRANSPARENT MONITORING & ASSESSMENT: Educators should work with diverse groups of students to understand and respect their cultures and be aware of how cultural factors may influence learning.
+Teacher training programs should incorporate components focusing on cultural competence and adapted to the specific contexts of the participants.
 This approach ensures that educators are well-prepared to create an inclusive environment and diversity.

-ROUND TABLE: Roundtables under the practitioners' chapter are needed to provide collaborative platforms where educators, policymakers, experts, rolemodels and community members come together to discuss, share experiences and develop strategies to solve complex challenges related to inclusive science education.
+ROUNDTABLES: Roundtables under the practitioners' sponsorship are needed to provide collaborative platforms where educators, policymakers, experts, rolemodels, and community members come together to discuss and share experiences and develop strategies to solve complex challenges related to ISE.
 These discussions are an opportunity and a necessity to share valuable insights, strategies, and best practices to foster collaborative efforts to improve science education access and equity for all learners.

-SUPERVISION: RESILIENCE - PERSONAL AND PROFESSIONAL DEVELOPMENT: Stay up to date with the latest research and best practices in inclusive science educatio.
+SUPERVISION: RESILIENCE, PERSONAL & PROFESSIONAL DEVELOPMENT: Staying up to date with the latest research and best practices is essential in ISE.
 It is important to be a lifelong learner and to seek out professional development opportunities.
-The training should include opportunities for participants to continue their learning and professional development after the training is over.
-Mentoring and coaching: The training should include mentoring and coaching support, which can help the participants to apply learning to their own contexts and overcome challenges they may encounter.
+Teachers' training should include opportunities for participants to continue their learning and professional development long after the training is over.
+Training should also include mentoring and coaching support that can help participants to apply learning to their own contexts and prepare them to overcome challenges they may encounter.
 Teachers benefit from guidance and support in implementing inclusive education practices.
-Supervision and mentorship programs provide valuable insights, help navigate challenges and refine teaching strategies to better serve all students.
+Supervision and mentorship programs provide valuable insights, help navigate challenges, and refine teaching strategies to better serve all students.